Lover of Mine

-"Lover of Mine" is a power ballad performed by Canadian singer Alannah Myles, released as the fourth (third in most territories) single from her debut self-titled album.
-It was the most successful single from the album in Myles' home country, reaching number two on the RPM Top Singles chart.
+"Lover of Mine" is a song performed by Canadian singer Alannah Myles, released as the fourth (third in most territories) single from her debut self-titled album.
+It was the most successful single from the album in Myles' home country, reaching number two on the RPM 100 Singles chart.
+Myles recorded a new version of the song as a duet with Swedish artist Liny Wood, who had also covered the song on her own in 2012.
+The duet was released as a bonus track on the digital version of her 2014 album 85 BPM.

 Lyrics

-The song is a rock ballad about a relationship that is endangered by cheating and infidelity on the man's part, while the woman has expressed her deep love and loyalty for him.
+The song is about a relationship that is endangered by cheating and infidelity on the man's part, while the woman has expressed her deep love and loyalty for him.
 The wandering eyes of the man towards other women is obvious to his partner.
 A breakup is never hinted at in the lyrics of the song.

-This was the first song co-written by Myles released as a single.

-Myles recorded a new version of the song as a duet with Swedish artist Liny Wood, who had also covered the song on her own in 2012.

-The duet was released as a bonus track on the digital version of her 2014 album 85 BPM.